Level of support for evolution: Public support

 There does not appear to be significant correlation between believing in evolution and understanding evolutionary science.
 In some countries, creationist beliefs (or a lack of support for evolutionary theory) are relatively widespread, even garnering a majority of public opinion.
 A study published in Science compared attitudes about evolution in the United States, 32 European countries, and Japan.
 The only country where acceptance of evolution was lower than in the United States was Turkey (25%).
 Public acceptance of evolution was most widespread (at over 80% of the population) in Iceland, Denmark and Sweden.

 Afghanistan

 According to the Pew Research Center, Afghanistan has the lowest acceptance of evolution in the Muslim countries.
 Only 26% of people in Afghanistan accept evolution.
 62% deny human evolution and believe that humans have always existed in their present form.

 Argentina

 According to a 2014 poll produced by the Pew Research Center, 71% of people in Argentina believe "humans and other living things evolved over time" while 23% believe they have "always existed in the present form."

 Armenia

-According to the Pew Research Center, 56 percent of Armenians deny human evolution & claim that humans have always existed in their present and only 34 percent of Armenians accept human evolution.
+According to the Pew Research Center, 56 percent of Armenians deny human evolution and claim that humans have always existed in their present and only 34 percent of Armenians accept human evolution.